 Pancreatic cancer affects the body’s ability to digest and absorb vital nutrients from food.
-This can cause nausea, taste changes, weight loss, fatigue, decreased appetite, fullness, pain, gas, diarrhea and constipation.
-Over time, these symptoms can put patients at risk for malnutrition.
+This may cause nausea, taste changes, weight loss, fatigue, decreased appetite, fullness, pain, gas, diarrhea and constipation.
+Over time, these symptoms may put patients at risk for malnutrition.

-Our nutrition therapy team can help you stay strong and nourished so your pancreatic cancer treatment is not delayed or interrupted.
-Your personalized nutrition therapy goals will likely include: preventing or reversing poor nutrition, managing nutrition related symptoms, and maintaining or improving weight and strength.
+Our nutrition therapy team is available to work with you to help you stay strong and nourished so your pancreatic cancer treatment is not delayed or interrupted.
+Your personalized nutrition therapy goals may include preventing or reversing poor nutrition, managing nutrition-related symptoms, and maintaining or improving weight and strength.

-If you experience discomfort or indigestion when you eat, your dietitian may recommend pancreatic enzyme replacement therapy to assist with proper digestion.
-If you are struggling or having trouble with eating and digesting food, we may suggest an individualized plan for alternative nutrition support.
+If you experience discomfort or indigestion when you eat, our registered dietitians may recommend pancreatic enzyme replacement therapy to assist with proper digestion.
+If you are having trouble eating and digesting food, we may suggest an individualized plan for alternative nutrition support.

 Pancreatic cancer patients are also at risk for diabetes and glucose intolerance.
-To decrease complications of diabetes, your dietitian will assist you in managing blood sugar levels throughout your care.
+To decrease the risk of complications from diabetes, our dietitians are available to assist you in managing blood sugar levels throughout your care.

 What is nutrition therapy?